kdcwinner/quotes-api/README.md

 # quotes-api
 This repository is used to get quotes.
+In this project there is a quotes table and all api quotes stores in that table.

 # Create an application with a composer